'Love & Basketball' (2000) by Gina Prince-Bythewood

 From the beginning (First Quarter: 1981), Monica is 100% her own person and doesn't let anyone tell her what she can and can't do.
 After her first game with Q at age eleven, she tells him, "I'm gonna be the first girl in the NBA."
 His response?
 "I'ma be in the NBA.
 You're gonna be my cheerleader."
 As you might have guessed based on my description of her, Monica doesn't take too kindly to this and answers not with words, but by passing to her partner and running to the basket for the winning layup.
 Q sees she's going to win and shoves her from behind, pushing her face-first into the grass and giving her a scar she'll have the rest of her life.

 Monica isn't mad, though.
-She's a young girl who likes basketball at a time when the WNBA doesn't even exist.
+She's a young girl who likes basketball at a time when the WNBA didn't even exist.
 She's probably used to people telling her that her professional basketball dreams won't ever pan out because she's not a boy.
 When Q comes over to apologize for shoving her, they talk about their love of the game and then the next day before school, he asks Monica if she wants to be his girl.
 At first, she's cool with it (kissing, playing ball, and eating Twinkies is appealing), but then Q tells her that she needs to ride on his bike to school because "my dad always drives my mom."

 I'll ride my own bike, you dick.

 Monica rebukes Q, tells him his dad plays for "the worst team in the NBA," and fights with him again.
 Fuck no, she won't be his girlfriend.
 She does what she wants and doesn't let anyone, let alone some little shit from her neighborhood, tell her she can't ride her own bike to school anymore.
 If Q wants to even be her friend, he must learn immediately that bad things happen when he tries to control her or tell her she has to do something just because she's a girl.
-Thus begins a tumultous relationship - sometimes platonic, sometimes romantic - where both Monica and Quincy grow tremendously and become better people because of each other.
+Thus begins a tumultuous relationship - sometimes platonic, sometimes romantic - where both Monica and Quincy grow tremendously and become better people because of each other.

 The relationship between Monica and Q always feels realistic, never forced or infused with false tensions just to keep things interesting.
-When Monica lets her sister dress her up for the spring dance and she walks in on the arm of fine college brah (Boris Kodjoe), Quincy takes notice, and not in a "She's All That" post-makeover, "omg I never knew she was so beautiful when she had those glasses" way.
+When Monica lets her sister dress her up for the spring dance and she walks in on the arm of fine college brah (Boris Kodjoe), Quincy takes notice, and not in a "She's All That" (Iscove, 1999) post-makeover, "Omg I never knew she was so beautiful when she had those glasses" way.

 Yeah, Monica looks good, but his interest isn't solely because of her feminized appearance; it has more to do with the fact that she's actually at the dance with some guy who is tall, attractive, and not him.
-He remembers how many offensive rebounds she had in the last game, FFS.
-His interest in her runs deep and always has ... the way she looks is totally secondary to everything else.
+He remembers how many offensive rebounds she had in the last game, ffs.
+His interest in her runs deep and always has...
+The way she looks is totally secondary to everything else.

 Please note Quincy's shiny shirt.
 Why were these popular in the 90s?